What do we offer children with special educational needs?

 What support is available for improving the emotional and social development of SEND children?

 Our staff receives regular INSET training in taking care of children’s emotional welfare and each class runs PHSE lessons.
 However, where additional help is needed, we have a specialist member of staff (Mrs Anna Fennell), who has been trained in the Silver Seal method of developing children’s emotional literacy.
 She is able to offer one-to-one sessions with children or lead small groups.
 When necessary, the school is also able to access external services from the local authority for extra support or advice.
+Our Learning Mentor, Mrs Sarah Hawkes, is also on hand to offer help.

 How will you know how well your child is doing?